U.S. agency urges cockpit video, better plane-tracking

-NEW YORK (Reuters) - The U.S. air accident investigation agency on Thursday urged adoption of systems to shoot cockpit video in the crucial minutes before a crash, and called for better tracking to find downed planes.
+NEW YORK, Jan 22 (Reuters) - The U.S. air accident investigation agency on Thursday urged adoption of systems to shoot cockpit video in the crucial minutes before a crash, and called for better tracking to find downed planes.

 The agency also called for equipment to allow retrieval of critical black box flight data without an underwater search.